Community Christmas: a wonderful charity providing Christmas lunch for the elderly so they don't spend it alone

 This morning I put my plastic box marked 'Christmas Stuff' back in the basement and I was thinking how, as you get older, Christmases all seem to blur into one (unless you do something really different like go on holiday).
 What will you remember from this year?
-I'll remember a few snippets, like my daughter's sweet face when she unwrapped her mini piano and the actual screams from my sister-in-law when my son rolled out his creepy remote controlled tarantula (which has it's very own back story!).
+I'll remember a few snippets, such as my daughter's sweet face when she unwrapped her mini piano and the actual screams from my sister-in-law when my son rolled out his creepy remote controlled tarantula.

 There's another thing I'll remember about this Christmas.
-It's watching the movie Home Alone again, for the first time as an adult.
-I never really thought of Home Alone as a sad film until someone in the room said, "You can't watch this until the end without crying."
+It's watching the movie Home Alone again for the first time as an adult.
+I had never really thought of Home Alone as a sad film until someone in the room said, "You can't watch this until the end without crying."
 And it's true!
-The bit that gets you is when Kevin looks out of the window and sees his elderly neighbour being reunited with his estranged son and granddaughter after thinking he'd be all alone on Christmas.
+The bit that gets you is when Kevin looks out of the window and sees his elderly neighbour being reunited with his estranged son and granddaughter after thinking he'd be all alone on Christmas day.

-But to remember for next year, I've just found out about a charity called Community Christmas in the UK.
-People can make a one-off donation of £5 or £10 or donate throughout the year.
-The money is used to provide elderly people with a Christmas dinner at restaurants, pubs and halls if they would otherwise be alone.
-You can also volunteer to organise one of these events or help out.
+But I've just found out about a charity called Community Christmas in the UK.
+People can make a one-off donation or set up a regular patment throughout the year.
+The money is used to provide elderly people with a Christmas dinner at a restaurant, pub or a community hall if they would otherwise be alone.
+You can also volunteer to organise one of these events or help out on the day.